SysAdminDoc/YTKit/README.md

 ## License

 This project is licensed under the **MIT License**.
 See the `LICENSE` file for details.
-You are free to modify and distribute this script, but please provide attribution.
+You are free to modify and distribute this script, but please provide attribution and never paywall it.
+My scripts are always free and open source.

 -----